zapabug/MadTrips2.0/Build.md

 5. User can log in via Nostr (NIP-07) to post comments.

 Key Features:
-- Browse Madeira-specific travel packages and events.
+- [ ] Browse Madeira-specific travel packages and events.
-- View package/event details with images sourced from Nostr.
+- [ ] View package/event details with images sourced from Nostr.
-- Read and write comments on packages/events via Nostr.
+- [ ] Read and write comments on packages/events via Nostr.
-- Madeira-tailored content feed.
+- [ ] Madeira-tailored content feed.
-- User authentication via NIP-07 for interaction (commenting).
+- [x] User authentication via NIP-07 for interaction (commenting).
+(NDK setup in place)

 Out of Scope (for this simplified version):
 - Complex backend trip booking/coordination by a "Fixer".